Test Lab

 The Test Lab module enables you to create test sets that includes tests of your choice, and run manual and automated tests in your project to locate defects and assess quality.

 Higher-level task: This task is part of a higher-level task.
-For details, see ALM lifecycle.
+For details, see Editions and lifecycle.

 Tet execution overview